terrenjpeterson/hurricane/README.md

 ```

 The skill indicates that it can handle the request, and a subsequent intent is triggered with the actual user intent.

+For all but the setting of the ocean preference (SetOceanPreference), each of the intents answers back to this query with a positive fulfillment.